 Cat Yoga is Good for Both Humans and Kitties

-Yoga is known to have many emotional and physical benefits for humans, including stimulating the natural release of feel-good hormones like endorphins, which naturally lower anxiety and boost a happy mood.
+Yoga is known to have many emotional and physical benefits for humans, including stimulating the natural release of feel-good hormones like endorphins, which naturally lower anxiety and promote a happy mood.
 While cats are unlikely to follow along for most of the yoga poses, they often surprise participants by taking the cue to stretch out their limbs and core, which is good for them in the same way it’s good for humans.
 Chances are that both human and feline participants will leave their cat yoga class with a renewed sense of calm and well-being.

 Don’t Expect a Typical Yoga Experience

 It’s good to know what you’re getting into before you show up to your first cat yoga class.
-If you are used to ultra quiet, meditative yoga classes, “meowga” will be a big change from the usual.
+If you are used to ultra quiet, meditative yoga classes, “meowga” will be a big change from the norm.
 Cat yoga is usually joyful, fun, and full of unexpected moments since cats are known for both their independence and their playfulness.

-Do Expect to Get to Know Lovable Cats
+Expect to Get to Know Lovable Cats

 For those in the market for a purry new family member, cat yoga offers a chance to interact and play with adoptable cats outside of the sometimes stressful and noisy environment of an animal shelter.
 You will have a better feel for your prospective new pet’s real personality as you watch them stretch, play, and show affection during your cat yoga class.
 You will also get the chance to see them interact with other people and cats, giving you a clear idea of how they will fit into your family.